telerik/kendo-react-inputs/README.md

 ### Browser Support

-The Kendo UI Inputs components for React support all browsers that are supported by the React framework&mdash;Internet Explorer 9 and later.
+The Kendo UI Inputs components for React support all browsers that are supported by the React framework&mdash;Internet Explorer 9 and later versions.